 If you’ve never hired a freelance editor before, you may be a little intimidated by the process.
 Not to worry, it’s easier than you think.
 First, determine which type(s) of editing assistance you need.
 Different types of editing entail different processes; some are more involved than others.
-These definitions can help you decide…
+These definitions can assist you in making your decision…

 This type of editing takes place early in the writing process, often when an author has an idea or a rough outline and help is needed with bringing the pieces together.
 Are you leaving out any key details?
 Is there irrelevant material that needs to be cut?
 These are the types of questions developmental editing answers.

 Developmental editing looks at the big picture, focusing on organization and structure more than word choice, punctuation, and grammar.
 Keep in mind that developmental edits don’t include any writing or rewriting.
 Suggestions may be made, but the job at hand is to help you become a better writer by explaining how to organize your ideas, structure your content, and transition smoothly between ideas.

 If you’re a seasoned author or have confidence in the work you’ve created, you likely don’t need to hire a developmental editor.
 However if you need help taking your ideas and forming them into a book, an annual report, grant proposal, or advertising materials, developmental editing can be a major help.

 While there is some overlap between developmental editing and evaluation editing, the key difference is that a finished report, book, proposal or advertising materials is needed for an evaluation.